 A Wide Range of Pianos

 Whether you prefer to play the acoustic or digital piano, it’s important to practice on a high-quality instrument.
 At The Pianoforte, our expert team is always on hand to help you find your dream piano.
-We’ve been Sydney’s leading experts for the last thirty years, and with three stores open seven days a week, it’s easy to contact us or pop-in for a visit.
+We’ve been Sydney’s leading experts for the last thirty years, and with convenient store locations in Sydney, it’s easy to contact us or pop-in for a visit.
 Call us in: